 BOSTON (CBS) – Tornadoes are among nature’s most violent weather phenomenon.
 In minutes, it can rip apart houses, destroy buildings, and take lives.

-In New England, tornadoes are fairly uncommon, but they still can occur.
+In New England, tornadoes are fairly uncommon, but a handful strike each year.
 One of the deadliest single tornadoes in American history occurred in Worcester back in 1953 when a twister killed 94 people.

-So, what should you do if you’re in the path of a tornado?
+So, what should you do if you’re in an area under a Tornado Warning?

 Here are some tornado safety tips from FEMA:

 - Know the signs of a tornado, including a rotating, funnel-shaped cloud; an approaching cloud of debris; or a loud roar—similar to a freight train.

 - Pay attention to weather reports.
 Meteorologists can predict when conditions might be right for a tornado.